Bryanschauerte/restaurant-inventory/README.md

 # restaurant-inventory
-A web app that keeps track of popular dishes, the ingredients in the store-room-dynamically, table orders(with server notifications) and overall snapshots of daily activity.
+A web app that keeps track of popular dishes, the ingredients in the store-room-dynamically, which dishes you can create and an overall snapshots of daily activity.
 Uses AngularJs and Firebase.